widelands/widelands/doc/sphinx/source/add-ons.rst

 The add-on needs to contain a script called ``campaigns.lua`` containing the campaign definition.
 For details see the official campaign script ``data/campaigns/campaigns.lua``.

 The campaign scenarios is by default assumed to be located in the official ``data/campaigns`` directory.
-To specify that it is located in an add-on, prefix the name with the add-on's internal name followed by a colon (e.g. "example-campaign.wad:example.wmf").
+To specify that it is located in an add-on, prefix the name with the add-on’s internal name followed by a colon (e.g. "example-campaign.wad:example.wmf").

 win_condition
 ~~~~~~~~~~~~~
 A win condition script.

-The add-on needs to contain a script called ``init.lua`` which must follow the same conventions as the files in ``data/scripting/win_conditions/*.lua`` with one exception: The win condition table should specify the optional ``textdomain`` field which should be equal to the add-on's internal name (see `Translating`_).
+The add-on needs to contain a script called ``init.lua`` which must follow the same conventions as the files in ``data/scripting/win_conditions/*.lua`` with one exception: The win condition table should specify the optional ``textdomain`` field which should be equal to the add-on’s internal name (see `Translating`_).

 starting_condition